-Every day on assignment you’ll catch up with Sean to review your footage, discuss your story direction and ask him your filmmaking questions.
+Every day on assignment you’ll catch up with Henry to review your footage, discuss editing and story direction and ask him your filmmaking questions.

 Yes, you will need to bring your own gear.
 You will need to have a camera capable of capturing reasonably good quality video and audio.
 DSLR’s and camcorders are preferable.
 However, if you are able to demonstrate you have an excellent eye for a story and an excellent grasp of visual language, we will look past gear limitations.

 Only the winner(s) will be allowed on assignment.

 2018 Film Contest Winner - Toshi Jamang, Denver Seminary

 "I've always been fascinated with the culture and history of Africa.
 Having won this filmmaking contest was a dream come true for me - getting to travel to a new country and being immersed in the culture there, doing what I love most - making short films.
 Seeing what DAI does for the young future leaders of Cameroon was inspiring to me.
 Hearing the stories of the local students and interacting with them inspired me even more.